-So when shopping around for new suppliers, certainly look at price—that’s how you’ll solve your cash flow problems.
-But you need to consider a potential new vendor’s track record, too.
+So when shopping around for new suppliers, certainly look at the price—that’s how you’ll solve your cash flow problems.
+But be sure to consider a potential new vendor’s track record, too, before making a decision.

 3. Consider increasing the prices of your products and services

 When is the last time your company raised its prices?